yesrod/hoplite/README.md

 Then get a known weight of some sort (in grams) and calibrate your weight
 sensors:
 ```
+# this example assumes a 1000 gram test weight
 python -m hoplite --cal 1 A 1000 --config /etc/hoplite/config.json
 # repeat for all channels defined in the config
 ```